jfbu/etoc/README.md

   only \toc and \localtoc should produce tagged TOCs as done by kernel code,
 \item a document loading \etoc and using its default (better called ``fallback'') line styles should not raise \ctanpkg{tagpdf} warnings (after final compilation) and the TOCs will have some tagging.
-But the dotted lines are not marked yet as artefacts.
 \item hopefully, a document using \csb{etocsetstyle} to define custom line styles and using \csb{etocname}, \csb{etocnumber} and \csb{etocpage} should behave about correctly, this has not been really tested, it was tested only